Skip to content

 Uninsured driver claims are made directly through the MIB, not through the OIC portal.
 The MIB has its own online claims portal — available at mib.org.uk — through which the claim is initiated.
 The claim must include details of the accident, the at-fault driver's details where known and the vehicle registration.

-You can verify that a solicitor is authorised to practise at sra.org.uk.
+A solicitor's authorisation to practise can be verified at sra.org.uk.
 Many personal injury firms offer free initial consultations and handle MIB claims on a no win, no fee basis.

 03

-When the driver cannot be identified, the process is different again — and the evidence requirements are more demanding.
+When the driver cannot be identified — a hit and run, a vehicle that fled — the process is different again, and the evidence requirements are more demanding.

 The police report requirement